pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-It wouldn't make much sense to impl `AsRef` for any of those because `AsRef` is for cheap reference to reference conversions between semantically equivalent things, and `Name`, `Email`, `Age`, and `Height` by themselves are not the same thing as a `User`.
+It still wouldn't make much sense to impl `AsRef` for any of those because `AsRef` is for cheap reference to reference conversions between semantically equivalent things, and `Name`, `Email`, `Age`, and `Height` by themselves are not the same thing as a `User`.

-A good example where we would impl `AsRef` would be if we introduced a new type `Moderator` that just wrapped a `User` and added some moderation specific privileges:
+A good example where we would impl `AsRef` would be if we introduced a new type `Moderator`, which just wrapped a `User` and added some moderation specific privileges:

 ```rust
 struct User {